Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Third, it comes from a company that runs kids’ salons in New York City.
 The founder is also a National Children’s Hair Care Expert.

-And fourth, it has a host of ingredients that adults wish were in their shampoos.
+And fourth, it has a host of ingredients that adults wish were in their shampoos for curly hair.

 For example, there’s hydrolyzed keratin to fortify each hair.

-Finally, plum seed and watermelon seed oil leave the hair silky and elastic.
+Finally, plum seed oil and watermelon seed oil leave the hair silky and elastic.

 Alternate shampooing with co-washing to keep the baby’s curls in top condition.